-The Minnesota Malayalee Association (MMA) is a non-profit, non-political, secular and cultural Organization striving to promote the heritage and culture of the Indian state of Kerala to the 1500-plus Keralite community residing in Minnesota.
+The Minnesota Malayalee Association (MMA) is a non-profit 501(c)(3), apolitical and secular organization striving to promote the culture, traditions and heritage of the Indian state of Kerala to the 2000-plus Keralite community residing in Minnesota.
 In addition, MMA also focuses on harmoniously blending Kerala traditions within the local population through charitable and educational activities.

 Over the past several years, the group has successfully organized several events to bring prominent Indian cultural artists to Minnesota including: